jiangdada1221/TEINet/README.md

 <img src="https://github.com/jiangdada1221/tensorflow_in_practice/blob/master/TEINet.jpg" width="800"> <br />

 ## Dependencies
 TEINet is writen in Python based on the deeplearning library - Pytorch.
 Compared to Tensorflow, Pytorch is more user friendly and you can control the details of the training process.
 I would strongly suggest using Pytorch as the deeplearning library so that followers can easily modify and retrain the model.
-TEINet utilizes the TCRpeg as sequence encoders, thus we suggest users checking the [TCRpeg package](https://github.com/jiangdada1221/TCRpeg) first. <br />
+TEINet utilizes the TCRpeg as sequence encoders, thus we suggest users checking the [TCRpeg package](https://github.com/jiangdada1221/TCRpeg) first.
+(It's not neccessary to install tcrpeg as it is already included in this repository) <br />

 The required software dependencies are listed below:
  ```